rackerlabs/docs-aws/docs/aws-accounts/account-defaults.rst

     * Not one of the previous 24 passwords used

   * Create an IAM role named "AWSConfig" for use by the AWS Config service
-  * Create an IAM role named "RackspaceTools" to allow us to provide you with :ref:`Compass <compass>`
+  * Create an IAM role named "CloudHealth-Role" to allow us to provide you with :ref:`CloudHealth <cloudhealth>`
   * Create an IAM role named "RackspaceDefaultEC2Role" along with an attached IAM policy named "RackspaceDefaultEC2Policy" which can be attached to EC2 instances to provide access to